Alexandre Pato double defeats Inter in what could potentially be a title-deciding result.

 The result sees Milan increase their lead over Inter at the summit of Serie A to five points with only seven games to go.

 The game continued to fly by at a frenetic pace and Milan in particular were impressing.
-A strong claim for a penalty was turned down by the referee, Nicola Rizzoli on nine minutes when Robinho met Ignazio Abate's deep cross with a ferocious volley from 15 yards which was blocked by the arm of Maicon, but it was adjudged to be accidental.
+A strong claim for a penalty was turned down by the referee, Nicola Rizzoli on nine minutes when Robinho met Ignazio Abate's deep cross with a ferocious volley from 15 yards which was blocked by the arm of Maicon, which was adjudged to be accidental.

 Inter got their first real sight of goal on 19 minutes when Thiago Motta won the ball cleanly off Mark van Bommel before steaming forward and laying it off to Giampaolo Pazzini.
 The former Sampdoria man then powered past Gianluca Zambrotta before poking a low shot from 12 yards that was smartly blocked by Christian Abbiati.

-It was nearly three on 66 minutes when substitute Mathieu Flamini found Robinho, who turned Ivan Cordoba before hitting a powerful effort towards goal that was expertly blocked by Julio Cesar.
+It was nearly three on 66 minutes when substitute Mathieu Flamini found Robinho who turned Ivan Cordoba before hitting a powerful effort towards goal that was expertly blocked by Julio Cesar.

 Cassano was sent-off in the 92nd minute for a second yellow card for needlessly bringing down Cordoba in the final stages of the game.